-Note: The above visualizations is available only in selected regions such as- East US, West Central US, Southeast Asia, and West Europe.
-To get these additional benefits, you must deploy Log Analytics workspace on your System.
+Note: The above visualizations are available only in selected regions such as- East US, West Central US, Southeast Asia, and West Europe.
+To get these additional benefits, you must deploy a Log Analytics workspace on your System.

 Known issues- Admin Center Preview 19H1

-There are some known issues on this build as per the Microsoft.
+There are some known issues on this build as per Microsoft.
 They are as follow-

 Azure Monitor: If you try using Azure Monitor on your System however receive an error, there may be some trouble in API update.
 Therefore, wait till this weekend as they will add the necessary patch-up on Azure by 29th March.